 Built right into PowerPoint is a recover feature that allows you to restore a presentation should something happen to it.
 This is perfect if you made changes to your work and then forgot to save it before something happened to it.

-Step 1.
-Launch PowerPoint on your Windows Machine.
+- Launch PowerPoint on your Windows Machine.

-Step 2.
-Click “File” in the upper left-hand corner of the screen and then you will see a “Recent” option located under “Open”.
+- Click “File” in the upper left-hand corner of the screen and then you will see a “Recent” option located under “Open”.

-Step 3.
-Scroll down to the bottom and select “Recover Unsaved Presentations”.
+- Scroll down to the bottom and select “Recover Unsaved Presentations”.

-Option 5: Recover using the built-in AutoRecover feature
+Option 5: Use the Built-in AutoRecover Feature

 Built into PowerPoint and turned on by default is a feature that will create AutoRecover information that will save your presentation at different time intervals.
 This is a handy feature to use if you’re forgetful when it comes to clicking on the “Save” option from within PowerPoint which can happen if you’re in deep thought about your work.